Pedals2Paddles/ardupilot_wiki/copter/source/docs/3DR_Solo.rst

 Go Airborne
 -----------
+With all of the above complete, it is time to take your first flight on Arducopter master!

 - Take off and verify the Solo flies stable and predicatably.
 - Test all axes... pitch, roll, yaw, climbs, decents, and even all at once.
 - Test the flight modes you have on the A & B buttons